TacoAnon/Homepages/homepage-v5-trystanr/README.md

-#Homepage-v5
+#Homepage-v5-trystanr

-This version of my main homepage has had some major overhauls in not only look but in function as well.
-Favicons are long gone, and things are much more material-esque.
+This version of homepage-v5 has been modified by [@trystanr](https://github.com/Trystanr) to include a help for search bar commands.

 ##IMPORTANT
 Check out the script file in the JS directory.
 It's where you can setup your links, and change a few extra settings.
 Further explaination is provided in there.